When exhausted parents reach out to us for sleep advice and product recommendations, there are 2 main questions we ask.

 As babies sleep cycles mature, and they consume more calories during the day, their need to wake and feed at night reduces.
 So around 6 months, night waking for feeding reduces and babies and toddlers are able to sleep 11-12 hours at night.

 As mentioned, we are proud to empower and support parents in their parenting journey.
 Good sleep is good for baby, and a sanity saver for parents.
-Aroma Snooze is a comprehensive, yet simple sleep tool.
+HUSH is a comprehensive, yet simple sleep tool.
 Plain tap water can be used to create the purified mist for newborns to 3 months.
 After 3 months, a few drops of 100% pure, botanical essential oil can be added to the water, containing organic botanical ingredients of lavender, chamomile, orange and sandalwood.

 Need some organic Sleepy Balm?